samay825/Wincleaner/README.md

 ## Feedback

-If you have any feedback, please reach out to us at Instagram : cyboksamay
+If you have any feedback, please reach out to us at Instagram : sincryptzork

 ## 🛠 Skills